-Within 24 hours after the student's removal, the principal or another school administrator designated by the principal must notify the student's parents that the student has been removed from class and why.
-The notice must also inform the parent that he or she has the right, upon request, to meet informally with the principal or the principal's designee to discuss the reasons for the removal.
-The written notice must be provided by personal delivery, express mail delivery, or some other means that is reasonably calculated to assure receipt of the notice within 24 hours of the student's removal at the last known address for the parents.
-Where possible, notice should also be provided by telephone if the school has been provided with a telephone number(s) for the purpose of contacting parents.

-The principal may require the teacher who ordered the removal to attend the informal conference.
-If at the informal meeting the student denies the charges, the principal or the principal's designee must explain why the student was removed and give the student and the student's parents a chance to present the student's version of the relevant events.
+The principal or another school administrator designated by the principal must notify the student's parents that the student has been removed from class and why.
+The parent will be informed that he or she has the right, upon request, to meet with the principal or the principal's designee to discuss the reasons for the removal.
+Notice will be provided by telephone if the school has been provided with a telephone number(s) for the purpose of contacting parents.
+If the student denies the charges, the principal or the principal's designee must explain why the student was removed and give the student a chance to present the student's version of the relevant events.
 The informal meeting must be scheduled within 48 hours of the student's removal.
-The timing of the informal meeting may be extended by mutual agreement of the parent and principal.
-The principal or the principal's designee may overturn the removal of the student from class if the principal finds any one of the following:
+The timing of the informal meeting may be extended by mutual agreement of the student, parent and principal.